« Return to AACT homepage

 • Introduce the scientific vocabulary word hypothesis to the students.

-3. Give students the data sheet.
-Students should fill in the description of each of the melting methods they will test as well as the hypothesis for each.
+• Distribute the student handout and assign each group one or two of the above methods (depending upon age level of students).
+Students should fill in the description of each of the melting methods they will test as well as their hypothesis including time predictions for each.

 • When each group has completely melted their ice cube, they will note how long it took to melt on their activity sheet.